Skip to content

 Main Results

-Analysis Dimension Key Finding Model
+Analysis Dimension Key Findings Model

 Ablation Study

-Gender condition Male → outdoor/activity words; Female → home/relationship words Consistent across languages
+Gender Condition Male → outdoor/activity words; Female → home/relationship words Consistent across languages

-Social class condition Working class → practical/labor words; Affluent → leisure/aesthetic words Qwen-3 data
+Social Class Condition Working class → practical/labor words; Affluent → leisure/aesthetic words Qwen-3 data

 Key Findings